roachhd/kendo-docs/api/javascript/ui/gantt.md

 ##### e.preventDefault `Function`

-If invoked prevents the cancel action and keeps the cel in edit mode.
+If invoked prevents the cancel action and keeps the cell in edit mode.

 ##### e.sender `kendo.ui.Gantt`